dougissi/HistoricalStockAnalysis/README.md

 # HistoricalStockAnalysis

-Primary code is in historicalstockanalysis.py
+Primary code is in 'historicalstockanalysis.py', written in Python as the extension implies

-Helper code for downloading stock data from Alphavantage.co can be found here as well in stockDownload.py and formatStockFiles.py

-Unforunately my database cannot be uploaded easily seeing as it has roughly 3,200 files in it
+Stock data pulled from Alpha Vantage in November 2017

+To run the script, download 'historicalstockanalysis.py', 'NASDAQ.txt', and 'formattedNASDAQ.zip'.
+Make sure all in the same directory.
+Unzip formattedNASDAQ.zip.
+From the command line or terminal, run the Python script of 'historicalstockanalysis.py'